HQSquantumsimulations/qoqo/README.md

 [![Crates.io](https://img.shields.io/crates/v/roqoqo)](https://crates.io/crates/qoqo)
 ![Crates.io](https://img.shields.io/crates/l/qoqo)

-qoqo provides a full python interface to the underlying roqoqo library, including:
+qoqo provides the Python interface to the underlying roqoqo library, including:

+* A `Circuit` class to represent quantum circuits
-* A circuit class to represent quantum programs
+* A `QuantumProgram` class to represent quantum programs
-* Single-Qubit, Two-Qubit and Multi-Qubit Operations that can be executed (decomposed) on any universal quantum computer
+* Classes representing single-qubit, two-qubit, multi-qubit and measurement operations that can be executed (decomposed) on any universal quantum computer
-* PRAGMA Operations that only apply to certain hardware, simulators or annotate circuits with additional information
+* Classes representing so-called PRAGMA operations that only apply to certain hardware, simulators or annotate circuits with additional information
-* Classical Register and Measurement operations to use with a quantum program
+* Support for symbolic variables
+* Readout based on classical registers
-* Measurement structs for evaluating observable measurements based on projective measurements from quantum hardware or simulator readouts
+* Measurement classes for evaluating observable measurements based on raw readout date returned by quantum computer backends
-* A QuantumProgram class combining circuits and measurement information in complete quantum programms with a simple interface
 * Serialization to json and deserialization from json for circuits and measurement information.
 Serialization support can easily be expanded to other targets with the help of the serde crate.

 ### Installation